espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Firebrand Braggart Dedication.md

 Typically a challenging task is one with at least a standard DC for your level, though the difficulty may be higher depending on the situation.
 A meaningful context is one where the action's success or failure is relevant to the pursuit of your goals, rather than a boast you made simply to gain a bonus later.

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Firebrand Braggart|Firebrand Braggart]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Firebrand Braggart|Firebrand Braggart]] archetype.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*